marqdevx/mm-cs2-scrim/README.md

+## This repository is just a tweak of https://github.com/Source2ZE/CS2Fixes/
+Removing "unnecessary" features from the original addon, to have the minimum to just run the commands.

-## DISCLAIMER: This plugin is *not* meant to be used on a server yet, it is very much a work in progress and thus we are *not* responsible for any issues or breakages caused by the plugin.
-In addition, we will *not* provide support for building or usage unless you plan on contributing to the project yourself.
+## DISCLAIMER: *not* responsible for any issues or breakages caused by the plugin.

-# CS2Fixes

-CS2Fixes is a collection of experimental fixes and features aimed but not limited to zombie escape.
-This project is not production ready and serves as a proof of concept and help for source2mod and other developers.
+# Competitive Practice & Scrim for CS2
+This plugin adds the minimum requirements for competitive teams that need a more handy way of managing a few commands from the server side, like config management or replay recording.

+## Available Commands

+`.pracc`: launch the practice config
+`.scrim`: start the competitive match
+`.pause`: pauses the match
+`.unpause`: request the unpause
+`.record`: start the demo recording
+`.stoprecord`: finish the recording and save it under `gotv/<date>.dem`
+`.restore <round>`: load the desired round's backup

 ## Roadmap
-- [x] Metamod implementation
-- [x] Windows and Linux support
-- [x] Schema system
-  - [x] Property access
-  - [x] Property updating
-- [x] Event hooking
-- [x] Coloring console chat messages
-- [x] Movement unlocker
-- [x] VScript unlocker
-- [x] Preventing console logs
-- [x] Buying weapons through chat
-- [x] Unlocking commands and convars
-- [x] Memory patching system
-- [x] Detour system
-- [x] Player Manager
-  - [x] Storing players
-  - [x] Player authorization
+- Scrim
+  - [X] Pauses
+  - [X] Medic (round backup)
-  - [ ] Userid Target lookup
+  - [ ] Coach
-  - [x] Admin system
+  - [X] gotv .record
-    - [x] Admin commands
+- Practice
+  - [X] Map
-    - [ ] Infractions
+  - [ ] Spawns
-      - [x] Kick
-      - [x] Ban
-      - [x] Mute
-      - [ ] Gag
+  - [ ] Remove smokes
-      - [ ] Removing infractions
+  - [ ] Move to spec
-- [x] Timers
-- [x] Blocking weapon sounds/decals
-  - [x] Hooking fire bullets tempent
-  - [x] Implement stopsound
-- [x] Legacy event listener
-- [x] Weapon pickup crash fix
-- [x] trigger_push fix
-- [ ] Remove player collisions
+  - [ ] Noclip
-- [x] Ztele

 ## Compilation